vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-asr.md

 If the attack surface reduction rule is blocking something that it shouldn't block (also known as a false positive), you can add exclusions to prevent attack surface reduction rules from evaluating the excluded files or folders.

-To add an exclusion, see [Customize Attack surface reduction](attack-surface-reduction-rules-deployment-implement.md#customize-attack-surface-reduction-rules).
+To add an exclusion, see [Customize attack surface reduction](attack-surface-reduction-rules-deployment-implement.md#customize-attack-surface-reduction-rules).

 > [!IMPORTANT]
 > You can specify individual files and folders to be excluded, but you cannot specify individual rules.